Sweeping up Zeta

-By construction---assuming it is well-defined---Algorithm\nobreakspace \ref {map:success} returns a successful partition for any word $\uu \in \Am$.
-Let $\us^*$ be the partitioned word containing those letters that remain in $\uu^*$ after applying~Algorithm\nobreakspace \ref {map:backwards}.
-By~Lemma\nobreakspace \ref {lem:notvisited}, these form a left balanced block-suffix.
-Shifting the letters in $\us^*$ one block to the right---while preserving those letters in $\uu^*$ that do not appear in $\us^*$---we obtain a new equitable partition for $\uu$.
-Each time we repeat this process, the letters are moved further to the right, so we never obtain the same equitable partition twice.
-Since there are only a finite number of partitioned words,~Algorithm\nobreakspace \ref {map:success} must eventually terminate in a successful partition $\uu^*$.
+\begin{proof} If $\uu^*$ has a nonempty left balanced block suffix, let $\us^*$ be the partitioned word containing those letters that remain in $\uu^*$ after applying \Cref{map:backwards}.
+By \Cref{lem:notvisited}, these form a left balanced block suffix.
+Shifting the letters in $\us^*$ one block to the right in $\uu^*$---while preserving those letters in $\uu^*$ that do not appear in $\us^*$---we obtain a new equitable partition for $\uu$ that is greater than $\uu^*$ in the poset $\equ(\uu)$.

-We conclude uniqueness using the cardinality argument from~\cite{thomas2014cyclic}; a separate, direct argument is given below in Remark\nobreakspace \ref {rem:unique}.
-By~Algorithm\nobreakspace \ref {map:success}, every word in $\Am$ has a successful partition.
-Since the tree $\mathcal{T}^*_m$ in the proof of~Lemma\nobreakspace \ref {lem:succ_equ} contains every successful partition of words in $\Am$, and since its $N$th level has $m^N$ elements, we conclude that every word in $\Am$ has a unique successful partition. \end{proof}

-\begin{example} We compute the successful partition starting from the equitable partition $13|31|4|2|1$.
-The rightmost column indicates which letters were visited by~Algorithm\nobreakspace \ref {map:backwards}, and in what order (the corresponding rows are colored gray).
-The key to the proof that~Algorithm\nobreakspace \ref {map:success} is well-defined is that whenever~Algorithm\nobreakspace \ref {map:backwards} finishes, the copies of $\bmone$ corresponding to the \emph{remaining} letters (which are coloured black in the diagram) are equally distributed among the columns.